taspinar/twitterscraper/README.rst

 -  Add caching potentially?
 Would be nice to be able to resume scraping if something goes wrong and have half of the data of a request cached or so.
--  Add an example of using a thread pool/asynchio for gathering more tweets in parallel.
--  Use RegExp for retrieving the information from the scraped page (instead of Beautifullsoup4).
-This might solve the problem of the HTML parser not working properly on some linux distributions.